 Before leaving for the mission field, we (obviously) had to pare our belongings down a great deal.
 But I brought along three things which I considered absolutely essential.
 A medical book and what I call my hard-times cook books.

-Well, hard times are upon us once again, upon the whole world, in fact.
+Well, with pandemic hard times are upon us once again, upon the whole world, in fact.
 Unemployment, reduced income, lack of ingredients, and so on.
 Here in our area, we can’t even go out shopping unless we have several items to buy.
 No running out just because we forgot to buy eggs.

 Now, I know there are plenty of sites out there dedicated to frugality.
 Frugal cooking, living, and spending.
 But not everyone has internet or time to do research.
 Or can count on having a good connection all the time.

 If you do have a good connection, here are a couple of great sites you might want to check out:

 So I thought I’d share these cook books, in the hopes that they could be of help to someone out there.
 As they were to me while learning to deal with unavailable ingredients, new equipment and methods, and less than modern conditions.

 What make these cook books special is that they take cooking back to the basics.
 The recipes in many modern cookbooks rely on ready-made ingredients, mixes, numerous ingredients, or the latest equipment.

 These two books were crafted for cooking in less than ideal conditions with few ingredients, and/or on a limited budget.
 Yet, always with the idea of preparing tasty and healthy meals for ourselves and loved ones.

 The Jungle Camp Cook Book